rails-on-services/cnfs-cli/solid-record/README.md

 Changes to models will be automatically persisted by calling to_yaml on the object. all attributes *except* those ending in `_id` will be persisted.
 To override the content written to files implement to_node_content which should return a hash; SolidRecord will convert this to YAML

-ID's are not consistent over time in YAML so you cannot rely on the ID.
-Names need to be unique so that is the natural primary key.
-To implement where files have a belongs_to relationship between them, e.g. user has_many :profiles in profile declare both a t.references user and t.string user_name; By setting the user name SolidRecord will find the User record of that name and insert the ID when creating the record

 [Read more](link)